 Because of the sheer volume of books sold, you would think that a book-selling specialist like Barnes and Noble would supply the best reviews on digital photography books.

-In actuality, Amazon blows away Barnes&Noble in the number of books sales.
+Actually, Amazon blows away Barnes&Noble in the number of books sales.
 Why?
 Well that's an article for another day.
 Amazon is also the clear leader in the number of online book reviews submitted by readers.

 Here is an example to illustrate the difference.
 Take a look at Tony Northrup's very popular DSLR book "How to take stunning digital photography."